 Does Medicare Pay for Nursing Home Care?
-Everything You Need to Know
+Complete Guide

 Medicare is a federal health insurance program aimed at those aged 65 and older, along with certain younger individuals with disabilities.
 It consists of several parts, with Medicare Part A covering hospital stays, nursing home care, hospice, and limited home health services.
 Familiarity with these parts is critical for seniors and families to assess healthcare options and associated costs.